Cinnamon and Spice Sweet Potato Bread

 • Adjust the spices: I used cinnamon, ginger, nutmeg, allspice, and cloves.
 Feel free to mix-and-match the spices based on what you have and enjoy.
 Try pumpkin pie spice, cardamom, or other favorites.

-• Add mix-ins: You can try adding mix-ins like chocolate chips, chopped nuts, or dried fruit.
+• Add mix-ins: You can try adding mix-ins like chocolate chips, chopped nuts such as chopped pecans, or dried fruit.

 • Use a different loaf pan: I used a 9×5-inch loaf pan to make this recipe, but two 8×4-inch pans will also work.
 Or, use a small Bundt pan.